Are Two Heads the Same as One? Identifying Disparate Treatment in Fair Neural Networks: Introduction

-In the context of US law, it is vital to understand which of these cases occurs in practice.
+In particular, we examine the behavior of deep neural networks trained to satisfy demographic parity either with a fairness regularizer \citep{wick2019} or by preprocessing~\cite{Kamiran2012}.
+Such models could learn an internal representation that either \emph{(i)}~is independent of the protected attribute (as methods from fair representation learning aim to do---see Appendix~\ref{sec:related_work} for related work), or \emph{(ii)}~that distinguishes between groups so as to tune ``separate'' classifiers for each group in a way that results in the demographic parity of the network.
+In the context of US law, it is vital to understand which case occurs in practice.
 If the learned algorithms treat people differently on the basis of their race or gender, this may correspond to \emph{disparate treatment}.
-We find that networks trained to satisfy demographic parity fall into this second case.
-Moreover, we show that the more strongly demographic parity is enforced, the more predictive the internal representation is of the protected attribute; see Figure~\ref{fig:last_layer_tSNE}.
+We find that networks trained to satisfy demographic parity via a fairness regularizer or preprocessing fall into the second case.
+Figure~\ref{fig:last_layer_tSNE} provides an illustration of this finding.
+Moreover, we find that the more strongly demographic parity is enforced, the more predictive the internal representation is of the protected attribute.

-Building on the observation that the protected attribute is implicitly learned, we train a neural network with a second classification head that explicitly predicts the protected attribute, and use the second head response to directly reduce demographic disparity.
-Compared to regularized approaches, our training strategy provides better interpretability and improved stability when demographic parity is strongly enforced.
+Building on the observation that the protected attribute is implicitly learned, we train a neural network with a second classification head that explicitly predicts the protected attribute.
+After training, we use the second head response to directly reduce demographic disparity.
+On certain tasks we show that our approach is tightly related to existing regularizer and preprocessing approaches and conclude that these approaches, just as ours, demonstrate disparate treatment.

-Formally, we consider an ex-post method of enforcing demographic parity over a standard classifier $f$ trained without consideration of fairness.
-Our method makes a positive decision if the inequality

-is observed, where $x$ is a datapoint, such as a photograph for a curriculum vitae, $g$ is a predictor of the protected attribute, and $a_1,a_2\in\R$ are tunable parameters that control the accuracy-fairness trade-off.
-Note that this classifier is constructed to explicitly treat people differently based on their perceived protected attribute (as represented by the response $g(x)$), and hence, demonstrates disparate treatment (cf. Section~\ref{sec:explicit_approach} and Figure~\ref{fig:two_head_model}).

-We compare this classifier $f$ to a fair classifier $r$, which is trained with a fairness regularizer or preprocessing to approximately satisfy demographic parity, and show that $f$ and $r$ are tightly related.
-We conclude that $r$ also demonstrates disparate treatment.
-In summary, we make the following contributions.